 Last month, UUSC partner Activate Labs alerted UUSC to a humanitarian crisis occurring in an off-the-map immigrant detention center in Louisiana.
 What do we mean by “off-the-map”?
-Once asylum-seekers are moved to one of these prisons, they disappear from the online ICE system that families and lawyers use to find out where someone has been transferred; the locations are un-listed by ICE.
+Once asylum-seekers are moved to one of these prisons, they disappear from the online Immigration and Customs Enforcement system that families and lawyers use to find out where someone has been transferred; the locations are un-listed by ICE.

 It’s an immigration detention black hole.

-Over the last 6 months, at least three private correctional centers owned by LaSalle Corrections have quietly transitioned to holding immigrants as a majority of their detainees.
+Over the last six months, the majority of those being held at three private correctional centers owned by LaSalle Corrections have become ICE detainees, not conventional prisoners.
 Together, they hold more than 3,000 people, almost all asylum-seekers transferred from the border.
 They continue with the same guards—most of whom solely speak English and have no experience with the asylum process.
 This means no one is regularly available to answer basic questions before migrants must face an immigration judge, with all hearings over video-conference.

 I was able to visit this rural private prison-turned-immigration detention center in mid-April.
 By the time we arrived at the River Correctional Center in Ferriday, Louisiana, I had driven for hours with two local volunteers who make this trip weekly, determined not to allow the remoteness of the facility to stop them.
 While we waited in a small side room, a guard explained to us that several buses of people incarcerated there for criminal convictions had just been moved out and that about 80 immigrants were bussed in to take their place—but we later learned the real number was more than 200.